 - Part 2: SOM Scholarship Detailed Application

-- SOM Financial Aid is no longer requiring all students to submit copies of their parents’ tax returns.
-However, we may need to request specific tax documents in certain situations.
-If we need tax documents from you, we will email your UW email address from email@example.com between July – September.
+As of the 2021-22 academic year, UWSOM Financial Aid no longer requires all students to submit physical copies of their parents’ tax returns.
+However, we may need to request specific tax documents in certain situations to verify FAFSA information.
+If we need tax documents from you, we will email your UW email address from email@example.com between June and October.
 If you do not submit the requested tax documents, your application will be considered incomplete.

-- Admitted after June 1: You will still have one month to submit your scholarship application.
+- Admitted after June 1: You will still have one month to submit your scholarship application and update your FAFSA with parent tax information.
 Your scholarship application will be due one month after you receive access to your UW Net ID.
-If you cannot access the application after you have access to your UW Net ID, email firstname.lastname@example.org
+If you cannot access the application after you have access to your UW Net ID, email firstname.lastname@example.org.

 - Both of your parents are deceased

 - You were emancipated from your parents at a young age